Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-The project is being developed by PJSC Nizhnekamskneftekhim, a member of TAIF Group.
+The Nizhnekamsk is a 495MW combined-cycle power plant (CCPP) being developed by PJSC Nizhnekamskneftekhim, a member of TAIF Group, in Tatarstan, Russia.

-The power plant will have a combined cycle efficiency of more than 51%.
-The construction of the power plant began in December 2017 and the facility is expected to be commissioned in May 2021.
+The power plant will have a combined-cycle efficiency of more than 51%.
+The construction of the power plant began in December 2017, while operations are expected to commence in the first half of 2022.

-Nizhnekamsk power plant will be located within the premises of Nizhnekamskneftekhim petrochemical plant in the Republic of Tatarstan, Russia.
+Nizhnekamsk power plant is located within the premises of the Nizhnekamskneftekhim petrochemical plant in Tatarstan.

-The Nizhnekamsk CCPP will have an 88m-tall natural draft cooling tower with a base diameter of 76m and air inlet height of 6m.
-The shell and internal structures of the cooling tower will be made of coated/galvanised steel and the tower will use soft water.
+The CCPP has an 88m-tall natural draft cooling tower with a base diameter of 76m and air inlet height of 6m.
+The shell and internal structures of the cooling tower are made of coated/galvanised steel, and the tower uses soft water.

 The Siemens SGT5-2000Е gas turbine is a heavy-duty, fuel-flexible gas turbine capable of burning crude oil and fuels with high viscosity.

-The turbine delivers a net plant power output of 275MW for combined cycle power plant with net plant efficiency of 53.3%.
+The turbine delivers a net plant power output of 275MW for a combined-cycle power plant, with net plant efficiency of 53.3%.
 It can achieve full load in 12 minutes due to its fast start-up ability.
 Its core engine has a horizontally split casing with two walk-in combustion chambers.